nishgowda/Mini-FS/README.md

 [![Unit Tests](https://github.com/nishgowda/KittenFS/actions/workflows/tests.yml/badge.svg)](https://github.com/nishgowda/KittenFS/actions/workflows/tests.yml)

 An *actually* simple distributed key value store in python.

+- Data is stored on *disk*
+- Database conenctions are made with [leveldb](https://github.com/google/leveldb)
-All work is handled by leveldb and the servers are run by flask with gunicorn (to make it faster).
+- Servers are run by flask and sped up with gunicorn
+- Includes option to run on docker containers
+- All keys put are hashed and indexed

 All work is handled by worker nodes and a master server is created that will hold metadata about each worker node that is created.
 The master node adds metadata about the new worker whenever a new one is spun up on a different server.
-All worker indices are automatically incremented on creation and all keys put are hashed and indexed intentionally.
+All worker indices are automatically incremented on creation.

 ## Supported OS
 ```
-Most forms of Linux should be supported without errors.
+Most forms of Linux should be supported out of the box.
-Mac may experience errors in installing leveldb.
-This is mostly a dependency issue only.
+Mac may experience errors in installing leveldb, however, this is mostly a dependency issue only.
 Windows has not yet been tested.
 ```